jaystack/functionly-doc/wiki/classes.md

     }
 }
 ```
-!!! known issue: For the local environment: you have to decorate the injected [FunctionalService](#functionalservice) with the [[rest|decorators#rest]] decorator because its called over the first exposed endpoint.
+!!! known issue: For the local environment: you have to decorate the injected [FunctionalService](#functionalservice) with the [[rest|decorators#rest]] decorator because it is called over the first exposed endpoint.

 ## Service
-The Services helps to organize the code what you want reuse with [[inject|decorators#inject]].
+Services help to organize code you want reuse with [[inject|decorators#inject]].
 Services are stateless but if you need states then use [Api](#api).
-The services have to implement a public `handle` method.
-These services can only resolve an invoke parameters with [[param|decorators#param]] decorator so they can't read for example from request body.
+Services have to implement a public `handle` method.
+These services can only resolve invoke parameters with [[param|decorators#param]] decorator so they can't read for example from the request body.

 ### Definition
 ```js